 Just after 5 p.m., two storm chasers driving toward the western edge of Joplin, Missouri, spotted a translucent set of tendrils reaching down from the storm’s low black thunderhead.
 Almost as quickly as they formed, the tendrils disappeared.
 And then things took a turn.
 A dark blob half a mile wide congealed and dropped from the clouds.
 As it touched the ground, it filled with sparks from ruptured power lines, like a jar of fireflies.
 At 5:41, the National Weather Service office in Springfield, Missouri, issued this alert: NUMEROUS REPORTS OF TORNADO ON THE GROUND WEST OF JOPLIN AND POWER FLASHES.

-The tornado intensified as it strafed the roofs and treetops of Joplin’s western suburbs.
+“The tornado, as if it had been fueled by manmade structures and was now depleted, vanished.”The tornado intensified as it strafed the roofs and treetops of Joplin’s western suburbs.
 By the time it reached the city limits, where 49,000 people lived, it had evolved into an EF-5, the most destructive type of tornado on the Enhanced Fujita scale.
 Unlike EF-4s, which are merely “devastating,” EF-5s produce “incredible” damage.
 An EF-4 is powerful enough to scrape civilization off the planet in a matter of minutes.
 An EF-5 is more powerful still.

 When the storm hit Joplin, the winds inside the funnel were spinning faster than 200 mph—yet the whole column was crawling forward at less than 10 mph, giving it time to wood-chip everything beneath it.
 The tornado produced a good deal of incredible, EF-5-worthy damage in the office park that surrounded St. John’s Hospital, one of the region’s major medical centers.
 In 45 seconds, it shifted the nine-story structure four inches off its foundation.